 Understanding your estate tax allows you to create additional estate plans to ensure your beneficiaries get the money you want them to receive.
 It can also help your beneficiaries plan their lives.
 If your inheritors need a specific amount for continuing a business, paying for their own medical expenses or other important tasks, evaluating estate taxes can help you see whether they have enough.

 For a simpler way to evaluate your potential taxes, use the Money Help Center estate tax calculator.
 This free and unbiased calculator lets you understand how much your beneficiaries may expect to pay.
 As you will notice, this is a tax mostly to be considered among those who are very affluent.
-You can calculate further on how Trump’s tax plan affects you and your tax liability with our Trump tax reform calculator.
+You can calculate further your income tax liability with our federal income tax calculator.

 Money Help Center has other calculators to help you and your family plan for the future.